Stochastic Quadratic Dynamic Programming: Introduction

 \section{Introduction}

 In this paper, we introduce the Stochastic Quadratic Dynamic Programming (SQDP) method to solve Multistage Stochastic Programs (MSPs) having strongly convex recourse functions.
 To the best of our knowledge this method has not been proposed so far.
 This positions our research in the area of solution methods for MSPs.
-The most popular solution method for MSPs is the Stochastic Dual Dynamic Programming (SDDP) method, introduced in \cite{pereira}.
-SDDP is a sampling-based extension of the Nested Decomposition algorithm \cite{birgemulti} which builds policies for some multistage stochastic convex problems.
-It has been used to solve many real-life problems and several extensions of the method have been considered such as DOASA \cite{philpot}, CUPPS \cite{chenpowell99}, ReSA \cite{resa}, AND \cite{birgedono}, risk-averse variants (\cite{guiguesrom10}, \cite{guiguesrom12}, \cite{philpmatos}, \cite{guiguescoap2013}, \cite{shapsddp}, \cite{shadenrbook}, \cite{kozmikmorton}), inexact variants (\cite{guisvmont}), variants for problems with a random number of stages \cite{gui21r}, or statistical upper bounds \cite{guishapcheng}, see also references therein and \cite{shapsddp}.
+The most popular solution method for MSPs is the Stochastic Dual Dynamic Programming (SDDP) method, introduced in Pereira and Pinto (1991).
+SDDP is a sampling-based extension of the Nested Decomposition algorithm Birge (1985) which builds policies for some multistage stochastic convex problems.
+It has been used to solve many real-life problems and several extensions of the method have been considered such as DOASA Philpott and Guan (2008), CUPPS Chen and Powell (1999), ReSA Hindsberger and Philpott (2001), AND Birge and Donohue (2001), risk-averse variants (Guigues and R\"omisch (2012a), Guigues and R\"omisch (2012b), Philpott and de Matos (2012), Guigues (2014), Shapiro (2011), Shapiro et al. (2009), Kozmik and Morton (2015)), inexact variants Guigues et al. (2021), variants for problems with a random number of stages Guigues (2021), or statistical upper bounds Guigues et al. (2023), see also references therein and Shapiro (2011).
 SDDP builds approximations for the cost-to-go functions which take the form of a maximum of affine functions called cuts.